-Options for Family Green Card Applicants When a Sponsor Dies Before Visa Approval
+How a Family Green Card Applicant Can Legally Enter the U.S. When Their Sponsor Dies Before Visa Approval

 Sometimes the U.S. sponsor of a family-based green card application will die before the foreign national receives their visa.
 This does not necessarily prevent the foreign national from coming to the U.S. They may be able to benefit from special rules for foreign national spouses, or they may be able to reinstate their application if they can find a substitute sponsor.
 However, the substitute sponsor option applies only if the original sponsor dies after USCIS approves Form I-130.
 If the sponsor dies before USCIS approves Form I-130, a foreign national would need to restart the process from the beginning, unless they were a spouse of a deceased U.S. citizen.